-Traditional leave plans separate time off into different categories, such as vacation, sick, and personal time.
+Traditional leave plans separate time off into different categories, such as vacation time, sick time, and personal time.
 Employees are allotted a specific number of days or hours for each category.
 The time off, which is based on length of service, must be taken for the allotted purpose.

 According to a report by WorldatWork, under a traditional plan:

 - employees receive an average of 23 paid leave days for 1–2 years of service.

 - Long-term employees earn an average of 37 paid leave days, after 20 or more years of service.